 • They’re excellent for asset protection by being outside your home jurisdiction.

-Although not a common occurrence in western countries in this day and age, many people of the boomer generation will remember a time when their financial liberty was wrecked by war and failing states due to irresponsible political decisions and incompetence.
+Although not a common occurrence in Western countries in this day and age, many people of the boomer generation will remember a time when their financial liberty was wrecked by war and failing states due to irresponsible political decisions and incompetence.

-Earns higher interest rates
+2. Higher interest rates

-Many foreign banks will also collaborate with their government to create a compensation scheme to attract foreign investment by providing incentives to invest money in their currency for a minimum time period.
+Many foreign banks will also collaborate with their government to create a compensation scheme to attract foreign investment by providing incentives to invest money in their currency for a minimum period.
 In these cases, you’ll see more competitive interest rates, as high as nine or ten percent.

 Every offshore banking investor should go through the process of diversification to protect their assets.
 The higher the assets, the greater the risk.
 As individuals accumulate more wealth, they will inevitably have more to lose.